liyasthomas/liyasthomas/README.md

 Hi, I'm a big fan of open source.
 I love making tools to improve the developer experience.

-  I'm the CEO of [Hoppscotch](https://github.com/hoppscotch/hoppscotch) - an open-source API development ecosystem.
+  I'm the founder and CEO of [Hoppscotch](https://github.com/hoppscotch/hoppscotch) - open-source API development ecosystem.

 **Timeline:**